|

 - GRANT:

-Scottish surname transferred to forename use, itself from the name of a
+Scottish surname transferred to forename use, from the name of a

-famous Scottish clan which got its name from the Norman nickname grand,
+famous Scottish clan, from Norman grand,

 meaning "great, large."